-LinkedTV is pleased to announce its submission “Developing a second screen application for TV broadcasts enriched via Linked Open Data“ has been accepted as a poster presentation at the European Data Forum 2014, in Athens, Greece, on the 19th March 2014, 6-8pm.
+Attending the European Data Forum 2014?
+“Developing a second screen application for TV broadcasts enriched via Linked Open Data“ has been accepted as a poster presentation in Athens, Greece, to be shown on the 19th March 2014, 6-8pm.

 Increasingly, European citizens consume television content on, or with, devices connected to the Internet where they can look up related information.
 In parallel, Europe is publishing growing amounts of Linked Open Data, including rich metadata about its cultural heritage.
 The LinkedTV project’s goal is to seamlessly interlink TV and Web content to enrich the user’s experience of both.
 Linked Data and semantic technologies enable broadcasters to achieve added value for their content at low cost through the re-use of existing and extracted metadata.

 We will present at EDF2014 two user studies (on Interactive News and the Hyperlinked Documentary) and the end-user interface for a second screen application for Linked Television.
 We invite all EDF attendees to visit our poster and discover how Linked Data is applied in dynamically enriching TV content.

 LinkedTV is pleased to announce that its position paper “Linking Web Content Seamlessly with Broadcast Television: Issues and Lessons Learned” (PDF) has been accepted for presentation at the next W3C Web and TV workshop in Munich on March 13, 2014.